 I asked the girl if I could take her picture and this time she was ready.
 She imitated the first boys pose, as if that’s how you have your picture taken.
 Genuine excitement.
 At this point two other kids noticed the commotion and joined in.
 I took one of each of the other kids, and group photos.
 They tried different poses, and after seeing them on my little screen they’d jump up and down.
 Each photo produced more excitement!
 They kept coming up with different poses – it was a photo-shoot and they were rockstars!

-I was on that part of the island to find lodging, and ended up staying in the little village in what everyone calls the “longhouse” (pictured below).
+I was on that part of the island to find lodging during my SCUBA diving trip, and ended up staying in the little village in what everyone calls the “longhouse” (pictured below).
 These are basically homes built on top of an extended dock that keeps getting extended farther into the water to add extra lodging to rent out, a little at a time.
 I visited a few and found one to stay in.
 I stopped in the longhouse’s “hotel lobby” – which doubles as the living room, bedroom, kitchen and bathroom for the family of eight’s.
 All eight live in that same room.
 I was surprised to find that I didn’t see any mirrors.
 None!
 There’s no way of knowing, but if this is true, my encounter with the children could

 quite possibly be the first time these kids saw themselves besides just a reflection in water.

 After living amongst them for a couple of nights I got to know a few of them – such good kids, living in such a different world.
 They were so shy at first, but by my last day, they’d spot me and run over with more and more friends, asking for me to take their picture and even come up with their own poses.
 I love photographing wildlife, food, and architecture, but as this story demonstrates, nothing is more satisfying than capturing the human element.
 I love meeting and photographing people in little villages, and letting them see the photos.
 They don’t always speak any English, which adds to the challenge of communicating, but it’s worth it.

 I was inspired by a documentary I saw on a photographer named Joey L, who strongly believes in the importance of going back to these little villages and giving copies of his photography back to them.
 Since it was unlikely I’d be back in the next few years, at the end of the trip I made a little slideshow of photos of them – and they all gathered around my little netbook to see it.
-I would have loved to leave it with them, but they don’t have computers and even if they did, they do exactly do email.
-Here’s a final shot of our favorite rockstars in Mabul Island, in Malaysian Borneo:
+I would have loved to leave it with them, but they don’t have computers and even if they did, they don’t exactly do email.
+If I go back I’m planning to print them out and bring them.

 Great experience!
 It was one of the highlights of my trip.
 This is why I travel. – Todd